Generative Neural Operators through Diffusion Last Layer: Uncertainty Quantification and Probabilistic Surrogates

-where $\theta^\star$ is an oracle estimator induced by the hypothesis class and optimization procedure.
-The model misspecification term reflects the intrinsic limitation of the chosen surrogate family, while the epistemic uncertainty term arises from finite data and typically decreases as the dataset grows.
-In addition, $\mathcal{G}^\ddagger$ may exhibit \emph{aleatoric uncertainty}, i.e., irreducible randomness in the conditional output distribution.
+where $\theta^\star$ is an oracle estimator associated with the hypothesis class and optimization procedure.
+The first term reflects the intrinsic limitation of the chosen surrogate family, while the second term arises from finite data, optimization error, and model uncertainty.
+In addition, $\mathcal{G}^\ddagger$ may exhibit \emph{aleatoric uncertainty}, namely irreducible randomness in the conditional output distribution.
+The goal of UQ is therefore to capture both aleatoric variability and epistemic uncertainty in a predictive distribution over functions.

-As a special case, consider learning a \emph{deterministic surrogate} $\mathcal{G}_\theta \approx \mathcal{G}^\dagger$ in Problem~\ref{pr:deterministic}.
-If the observed output is subject to stochastic variability around the deterministic solution, the pointwise prediction error can be decomposed as $u \sim \mathcal{G}^\ddagger(a)$, the error admits a more explicit decomposition:

-The goal of UQ is to capture both \emph{aleatoric} and \emph{epistemic} uncertainty.
-In the remainder of this section, we first review classical probabilistic surrogates for operator learning, and then discuss conditional diffusion models as flexible probabilistic surrogates that can represent rich predictive distributions.